RAvdek/legendrian_links/README.md

 python app.py
 ```

 A URL should appear which you can access from your web browser.
 Parameters `n_strands` and `crossings` (indicating front crossings) can be added.
-Here is a screenshot for `http://127.0.0.1:5000/?n_strands=4&crossings=1,1`, giving a Hopf link:
+Here is a screenshot for `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3`, giving a [polyfillable link](https://arxiv.org/abs/1307.7998):

 ![image info](./main/static/screenshot.png)